Definition of Elastic Demand

-The term inelastic demand means that the demand for a product is not sensitive to price changes.
+Elastic demand is the situation in which demand for a product or service is sensitive to price changes.

 Elastic demand is a major concern for a manufacturer that attempts to set a product's price based on the product's costs.
 For instance, if the manufacturer's production and sales have declined and it fails to cut fixed costs, the manufacturer could be worse off by increasing selling prices.
 It could even lead to a death spiral.